harness/developer-hub/docs/cloud-cost-management/2-getting-started-ccm/ccm-smp/aws-smp.md

 ## Handling Kubernetes secrets

 When installing or upgrading the Helm charts, Kubernetes secrets with default values are created within the cluster.
-You need to update these secrets with the values.
+These generated secrets should be updated with the values mentioned above.
 Before updating the secrets, you need to convert the secret into base64 encoded format.
 For example, if your **AWS_DESTINATION_BUCKET** value is "harness-ccm-service-data-bucket-12345678", it would be stored as `aGFybmVzcy1jY20tc2VydmljZS1kYXRhLWJ1Y2tldC0xMjM0NTY3OA==` after encoding.

 The following are the secrets specific to CCM services: